 Football Association general secretary Alex Horne says body wants goalline technology

-Football Association general secretary Alex Horne insists the governing body is ready to bring in goalline technology, but it would not want any further video evidence used.
+The FA insists it is ready to bring in goalline technology, but it would not want any further video evidence used.

 Horne was speaking in Brazil as he attended the Soccerex conference, and he reiterated the FA's desire to bring in goalline technology.